Last Updated on by

 - Optional Subscription Data Storage Fee: Naturally, Canary doesn’t just want to sell you a camera.
 It has a range of subscription plans to store your video and data online, offering recording keeping, video downloads and video bookmarks to note important moments.

-- 12 Hours of Base Video Cloud Storage: If you go without the subscription, you can only save the last 12 hours of video and view five clips.
+- 12 Hours of Base Video Cloud Storage: If you go without the subscription, you can only save the last 12 hours of video and view five clips from the local storage.
 That might be fine if you’re rarely away from home, but not much use to world travelers.
 The highest-end subscription tacks on $300 to the price tag.

 In theory, the Canary is smart and will learn about regular movements, but users still get plenty of false alarms, so consider that feature a work in progress.
 NOTE: You can read my full stand alone review of the Canary here for more details.

 - Slowly Adding Features: Since the launch, Nest has been slowly adding those missing features back, but it put the company on the back foot.
-If you need several units, Nest sells a three-pack for a bundled discount, saving you $100.
+If you need several units, Nest sells a three-pack for a bundled discount.

 - Smart, But Isolated: The Nest is a modern, yet isolated smart home device, it doesn’t talk to other devices or smart services, and requires the subscription service to keep saving data.